carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > Which type of metadata would be useful to record?
 {: .discussion}

 Before we continue we want to introduce you **Chepiche** they are going to be with us during this lesson because they are also interested to learn about metagenomics in fact they already have Cuatro Ciénegas data to work on it!
-Let's see! #maybe later we can add an image here because it looks very simple text
+Let's see!
 ## Cuatro Ciénegas
 <a href="{{ page.root }}/fig/03-01-02.jpeg">
   <img src="{{ page.root }}/fig/03-01-02.jpeg" alt="Cuatro Cienegas" />